 The impacts described above are primarily within the RoW or would only extend to the settlements in the immediate vicinity of the transmission line, therefore localize in nature.
 Moreover, the damage to crop and conflicts of the migrant labour with the community would be temporary.
 The baseline information suggests that a considerable section of the population work as agricultural labourers (their involvement is assessed to be maximum for 6 months); this finding indicates that there is a pool of labour-resource who can be engaged in the project as unskilled workers.
-In addition, a planned labour camp for skilled workers within the TL construction site may further reduce the assessed potential impacts related to labour influx.
+During consultation with local community, establishment of a temporary labour camp was also discussed with the villagers; where villagers have not opposed to this proposal.
+However, it was advised to engage local in this project.
+In addition, a planned labour camp for this project may further reduce the assessed potential impacts related to labour influx.
 Thus, socio-economic impact during the construction phase of the transmission line is evaluated to be of minor significance.